 How to reset your Shopify store?

-Now that we know that there’s no ‘Reset’ button to your Shopify store, it’s time to have a look at the different options that you need to chose to reset your store manually.
+Now that we know that there’s no ‘Reset’ button to your Shopify store, it’s time to have a look at the different options that you need to choose to reset your store manually.

 The guide walks you through a list of suggested steps that will help you reset your Shopify store.
 Let’s get started: